A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Simulation

-However, all conventional methods exhibit a biased slope, high linear correlation between predicted values and residuals, and systematic bias in the tail areas.
-Specifically, models tend to produce a positive bias for responses under the lower quantiles, indicating that the predicted values are generally larger than the observed values.
+In contrast, all benchmark methods exhibit systematic biases in both training and testing datasets with a biased slope, high linear correlation between predicted values and residuals, and systematic bias in the tail areas.
+Specifically, these models tend to produce a positive bias for responses under the lower quantiles, indicating that the predicted values are generally larger than the observed values.
 Conversely, responses above the upper quantiles typically result in negative biases, suggesting an underestimation of the observed values.
-In addition, both XGBoost and random forest exhibit overfitting, as evidenced by their superior performance on the training set, particularly in terms of RMSE, compared to their poorer performance on the testing set.
-The issue of overfitting with these ML methods is more pronounced in the linear case, as evidenced by a bias in slope greater than 0.65.
+In addition, both XGBoost and random forest are subject to overfitting, as evidenced by their superior performance on the training set, particularly in terms of RMSE, compared to their performance on the testing set.
+The issue of overfitting with these ML methods is more pronounced in the linear case, as evidenced by a bias in slope greater than 0.55.
 This implies that the predicted values tend to be closer to the overall mean, indicating that the SBMR occurs.

-It should be noted that our proposed method does not achieve optimal results in terms of RMSE.
-This is because our objective function does not globally minimize the squared error loss, as it incorporates constraints designed to adjust the bias.
-Consequently, this results in an increase in variance, which is a trade-off we have to accept to eliminate systematic bias.
+Due to the `bias-variance' tradeoff, the performance criteria involving the variance measures (e.g., RMSE) of LASSO-UP and KRR-UP may not be optimal as the constraints can be considered as regularization terms (ref Hastie book).
+This is because our objective function does not globally minimize the squared error loss by incorporating the constraints designed to correct the systematic bias.
+Consequently, this may result in an increase in variance, which can be considered as the cost to eliminate the systematic bias.